hkamm123/startup/notes.md

 I used [this codepen](https://codepen.io/hkamm123/pen/myVOqwE) to learn about how to use state and events to change component style.
 [This codepen](https://codepen.io/hkamm123/pen/OPMbzMZ) also helped me learn about routing and having nested components.

 After converting the simon app over to React, I feel like I have a little better grasp on the power of Vite, React, and routing.
-I am excited to convert my own project over!
+Following that pattern, I was able to convert my own project over.
+I had some issues with stylying, which I was eventually able to resolve by getting rid of/changing some parent elements that were added due to the nature of react routing.

 ## React Part 2: Reactivity